All Rams will wear 'Choose Love' helmet decals vs Bills – KION546

 The league said it added the “Choose Love” message because of an increase in hate crimes and gun violence around the country.
 Ten Black people were killed and three individuals were injured in a shooting at a supermarket in Buffalo earlier this year.

+The NFL partnered with Colombian-American artist Ruben Rojas to spread a clear message of love this season.
+In honor of Thursday night’s league opener, Rojas created two signature “Love” sculptures that will be placed in both Los Angeles and Buffalo, unifying the two coasts for the season.
+The Los Angeles sculpture will be unveiled at SoFi Stadium before the game, while the Buffalo piece will debut in front of Highmark Stadium the week leading into the Bills’ home opener on Sept.
+19.

-Bills players also will wear helmet decals with various messages Thursday night against the Rams.
+Bills players also will wear helmet decals with various messages against the Rams.

 Each club will again highlight its social justice work during a regular-season game in Weeks 15 and 16.
 On-field displays will include Inspire Change banners, goal post wraps, stencils, helmet decals and video board graphics.